VincyXue/pizzaFullStack/README.md

 ## Description

 This web application allows users to view a menu of pizzas, select pizzas, and place orders.
-It includes a backend built with Express.js for handling orders and a frontend built with React.js for user interaction.
+It includes a backend built with Express.js and MongoDB for handling orders and a frontend built with React.js for user interaction.

 ## Backend Functions